Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_create/guide.en-us.md

 > [!primary]
 >
-> If you have just created the DNS zone and the domain name does not yet appear in your list of services (under `Domain names`{.action} in the `Web Cloud`{.action} section of the OVHcloud Control Panel), wait 15 to 20 minutes, then reload the page.
+> If you have just created the DNS zone and the domain name does not yet appear in your list of services (under `DNS zones`{.action} in the `Web Cloud`{.action} section of the OVHcloud Control Panel), wait 15 to 20 minutes, then reload the page.
 >

 ### Step 3: Modify the domain name’s DNS servers